Ulster Transport Authority: The Benson Report

-These closures left only the Belfast York Road – Londonderry Waterside, Bleach Green – Larne Harbour and – lines in service.
+These closures left only the Belfast York Road – Londonderry Waterside, Bleach Green – Larne Harbour and Coleraine – Portrush lines in service.

 Split into rail and road companies

 Transport Acts in 1967 split the UTA into road and rail operations, the bus operations being taken over by a new company called Ulsterbus in the same year.
 The rail operations temporarily became Ulster Transport Railways (UTR) before being taken over by Northern Ireland Railways (NIR) in 1968.